access-ci-org/Basic_Cluster/doc/README.md

 Introduction
 ============

-This is a basic quickstart guide for the CentOS 7 version of the XSEDE Compatible Basic Cluster, based on the OpenHPC Project.
+This is a basic quickstart guide for the CentOS 7 version of the Basic Cluster, based on the OpenHPC Project.
 (https://openhpc.community).
 It covers initial setup of your hardware (or virtual machines), configuration options for the ansible scripts, and a brief walkthrough of how to use the scripts.